breezy-weather/breezy-weather/CONTRIBUTE.md

 }
 ```

-Add your service in the `WeatherServiceSet` class.
+Add your service in the constructor of the `SourceManager` class.

 You’re done!